libretro/libretro-samples/graphics/opengl/libretro_test_gl_shaders/README.md

-# libretro_test_gl
+# libretro_test_gl_shaders
-This sample demonstrates a libretro core using OpenGL.
+This sample demonstrates a libretro core using programmable pipeline OpenGL (GL 2.0 and later / OpenGL ES 2.0).
 It works on both desktop (OpenGL 2.0 and later) and mobile (OpenGL ES 2.0 and later)

 ## Requirements
 On the desktop - A graphics card driver supporting OpenGL 2.0 and/or higher.